wavefrontHQ/docs/pages/doc/alerts.md

 </tr>
 <tr>
 <td width="50%">
-Examine <strong>Related Firing Alerts</strong>.
+<strong>Step 2: In the top right, examine Related Firing Alerts</strong>. <br /><br/>
 When an alert fires, Wavefront scans all the other alerts that have fired within 30 minutes and correlates them with the initial event using AI/ML algorithms.
 You can filter by alert severity.</td>
 <td width="50%"><img src="/images/alert_viewer_related.png" alt="Related Firing Alerts section supports filters, such as severe, warn, smoke and info."></td>
 </tr>
 <tr>
 <td width="50%">
-Use the <strong>Affected</strong> section to determine what is failing. <br/><br/>
+<strong>Step 3: Scroll down and examine the Affected section on the left.</strong> <br/><br/>
 When an alert fires, Wavefront analyzes the point tags that are most likely to be related to the firing alert and displays them in ranked order in the Alert Viewer.
 These point tags are a list of suspects for why the alert is firing.
 For example, if the alert is caused by an outage in region=us-west-2, Wavefront ranks this tag higher than other tags.</td>
 <td width="50%"><img src="/images/alert_viewer_point_tags.png" alt="Affected point tags example"></td>
 </tr>